boldbi/boldbi-docker/README.md

        BOLD_SERVICES_BRANDING_LOGIN_LOGO
       </td>
       <td>
-       This is login logo for the application and the preferred image size is 200 x 40 pixels.
+       This is the login logo for the application, and the preferred image size is 200 x 40 pixels.
       </td>
     </tr>
     <tr>